GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

-Game Server Login Token is a new system by Valve for managing Game servers.
+**Game Server Login Token is a new system by Valve for managing Game servers.**

-A token IS now required for running public CS:GO servers and TF2 is optional.
+_A token is now required for running public CS:GO servers and TF2 is optional._

 # Generate a token
 [http://steamcommunity.com/dev/managegameservers](http://steamcommunity.com/dev/managegameservers)